AnnaGerber/node-ardx/content/exercises/ex5.md

 ## Troubleshooting

 ### The Arduino's power LED goes out
-This happened to us a couple of times, it happens when the chip is inserted backwards.
+This can happen when the chip is inserted backwards.
 If you fix it quickly nothing will break.

 ### Not Quite Working
-Sorry to sound like a broken record but it is probably something as simple as  a crossed wire or reversed LED.
+It is probably something as simple as a crossed wire or reversed LED.

 <a id="extending"></a>
 ## Extending the Code